DUE TO A LAPSE IN FEDERAL FUNDING, THIS WEBSITE WILL NOT BE ACTIVELY MANAGED.

 Captain Michael A. Healy

-Michael Healy was uninterested in academic pursuits and so began a seagoing career as a cabin boy aboard the American East Indian Clipper JUMNA in 1854.
+Michael Healy chose to pursue a life at sea over academic pursuits.
+He began his seagoing career as a cabin boy aboard the American East Indian Clipper JUMNA in 1854.
 He quickly became an expert seaman and rose to the rank of officer on merchant vessels.

 In 1864 he applied for a commission in the U.S. Revenue Marine and was accepted as a Third Lieutenant.
 After serving successfully on several cutters in the East, Healy began his lengthy service in Alaskan waters in 1875 as the second officer on the cutter RUSH.